 So the day and the year have been central to Christian worship from the earliest times; the Office structured the day and the Calendar structured the year.
 Here, I wish to talk about the Calendar in the light of the ecological movement.

 Of course, I should say "calendars", because there is no single agreed calendar; indeed, a few Christian denominations reject the calendar completely (for example the Christian Brethren).
 But in most denominations we see a calendar of some sort, ranging from the extremely simple to the extremely complex.
 And although they vary so much, there is still a sense of a family relationship between the calendars.
-For example, where celebrations are shared, they are usually shared on the same date.
+For example, where topics or celebrations are shared, they are usually shared on the same date.
 So we can speak of one Church Calendar, as long as we remember that details vary widely.

 Third, there is a cycle of feasts relating to the life (biblical or traditional) of Mary the mother of Jesus.
 This cycle is called the "Calendar of Mary".
 This extends throughout the year.
 Naturally it is more important and more extensive in those traditions which give high honour to Mary, such as the Roman Catholic or the Orthodox traditions, but a few have sometimes crept into even strongly Protestant usage: Epiphany and Candlemas (Feast of the Purification of Mary) for example, no doubt both because they are Biblical and because they can be regarded as relating to Jesus rather than to Mary (so that for example Candlemas becomes the Feast of the Presentation of Jesus in the Temple).